History of Multan

-Multan in Punjab province of Pakistan is one of the oldest cities in South Asia, though its exact age has yet to be determined.
-Multan is known for its ancient heritage and historic landmarks, it has remained the capital of Punjab region in ancient and medieval eras.
-It has seen a lot of warfare because of its location on a major invasion route between South and Central Asia.
-Multan reached height of its splendour during Arab rule of 9th and 10th century when it was made capital of Emirate of Multan thereby ruling large parts of Punjab and Kashmir.
+Multan in Punjab province of Pakistan, is one of the oldest cities of South Asia, though its exact age has yet to be determined.
+Multan is known for its rich ancient heritage and historic landmarks.
+Multan was the capital and primary cultural centre of Punjab region in the bulk of; later ancient and medieval era.
+It was centre of many civilizations in its 5 millennia old history.

+Multan was made a separate state, the Emirate of Multan including in its limits parts of Punjab and Kashmir during the Arab rule of 9th and (or) 10th century.
 It is famous for its Sufi shrines.
-It was restored in the 1100s.
+Province of Multan was one of the largest and initially established provinces of the Mughal Empire.